 With over 80 species of milkweed plants, it is important to know which ones are suited to your specific growing region.

 Once you know which species are suitable, you can save seeds to grow new plants.
-Certain milkweeds are a host larval plant for monarch butterflies and their caterpillars cannot survive without it.

 There are a few options for collecting milkweed seeds for propagating new plants.
 You can collect seed from existing plants, purchase seeds, or perhaps receive some as a gift.

 No matter what, it is important to know what you’re growing.
-These tips are intended for hardiness zones 4 to 8.

 While many milkweeds (Asclepias spp.) are native to parts of Canada and the United States, it’s not one-plant-suits-all.
 Some species play nice, others may be deemed aggressive or harmful in your area and should not be planted.
 Before adding any milkweed plants to your garden, check with your local conservation office or university extension office to ensure they are not on the naughty list.